slotThe/slotThe.github.io/free-software.md

 ### Kmonad

-I'm a contributor[^1] to kmonad, a keyboard remapping daemon in the spirit of [QMK].
+I'm a contributor to kmonad, a keyboard remapping daemon in the spirit of [QMK].
 However, instead of being firmware for a specific keyboard, it is implemented in software and thus works for any keyboard—even your laptop keyboard!

 <p style="text-align:center;">
  <img class="pure-img" src="https://github-readme-stats.vercel.app/api/pin/?username=kmonad&repo=kmonad&show_owner=true" width="50%">